Monday, September 23, 2024

 Editors, printers, bookbinders and rare-book dealers remain:

-A family specialized in books has lived in this house for five generations.*
+A family specialized in rare books has lived in this house for five generations.

-*On rue Visconti, site of Balzac's publishing house
+Rue Visconti (also site of Balzac's publishing house)

 "Rare book purchase and expertise"